CPScript/CPScript/README.md

 * make programs that i will never use when im older
 * Study for school and other stuff

-## Games i play
-* Minecaft
-* Most COD games
-* GTA 5 & 4
-* CSGO & CSsourse
-* VRchat
-* FOrtnite
-* A lot of diffrent games

 ## Contact me:
 * Discord - Chai#8230  im always online
 * Email - CPScript@outlook.com  Il very rarely check this
-* Persinal Email - Endermanhunter07@gmail.com - I NEVER CHECK THIS AND WILL NOT RESPOND